Kacper-Skaza/RTS-Chess/release/README.md

 # RTS Chess

 This folder is intentionally empty.
-When you build the project, the final `.exe` files will appear here, together with the required `resources` folder.
+When you build the project, final executables files will appear here.

 Run program from this location to ensure everything works correctly.